10 things I’ve learned through stories of overcoming adversity

 Many of the people I interviewed dealt with both anxiety and depression.
 Two of them attempted suicide.
 One had a brother who committed suicide.
 For some, depression is event related.

-In other words, traumatic or difficult times in their lives led to depression.
+In other words, traumatic or difficult times in their lives led these individuals to become depressed.
 Some of them sought help and got medication prescribed to help level them out through the rough spot.
 Some stayed on the medication.
 Others stopped.

 All went through the period of isolation before getting the help they needed.
 All are living healthier, more productive lives as a result.